Last updated: 28 Oct 2020 | Reading time: 4.5 minutes | Watching time: 5 minutes

 Tip: Make sure you have at 25% of the total payment in your card as AfterPay sometimes deducts the first repayment straight away.

-Klarna depending on your location gives you a good amount to spend while you can increase that by repaying on time.
+Klarna depending on your location gives you a good amount to spend while you can increase that by repaying on time (the hardest part).
 Also, depending on your region, there is a minimum spending limit.
 For example, here in Australia, the minimum cart amount must be $35.

 Afterpay also offers limits, but there is no minimum spending limit.
-The maximum is not that much though, Here is Land Down Under, you get to spend $500 in the beginning, and the limit increases by time.
+The maximum is not that much though.
+Here in Land Down Under, you get to spend $500 in the beginning, and the limit increases by time.

 Repayments with Klarna are location dependent.
 The first payment is the day of the purchase.
 The next three payments are every fortnight.
-In total it gives you six weeks time to pay.
-In some regions, even if you can’t pay on time, you are not overcharged—your rating decreases though, which means decreased limit.
+In total it gives you six weeks to pay.

 Which one is for you?

 Klarna makes online shopping easy.
 It lets you shop on the popular stores online, whereas Afterpay is for in-store purchases as it mostly offers the online stores of those brands which offer Afterpay in-store.
-If only one is available in your region, then, of course, you don’t have a choice, but those who have access to both, why not sign up on both and use them at different occasions.
+If only one is available in your region, then, of course, you don’t have a choice, but if you are like m where both are offered then why not sign up on both and use them at different occasions.

 The Klarna vs. Afterpay comparison covered the basic features.
 Thanks for reading, and please let me know what you think of both in the comments below and your experience with any.
 I’ll keep updating this article as new information comes.